Dog Food Allergies Causes and Cures

 If a food allergy goes untreated, there are some more serious health issues that could develop.
-These include secondary skin infections, development of more allergies, worsened symptoms, behavioral changes, and a poor quality of life.
+These include secondary skin infections, the development of more allergies, worsened symptoms, behavioral changes, and a poor quality of life.

 If your dog is constantly itching, it can feel like having a thousand mosquito bites all the time and lead to poor quality of life.